ridermw/hi-code/LinkedList.md

 ### Pseudocode:
 ```
+WHY THIS APPROACH?
+- Can't access nodes by index like arrays, so need to find middle first
+- Could reverse entire list and compare, but that modifies original structure
+- Could use extra space (array/stack) to store values → O(n) space
+- Instead: find middle, reverse second half in-place, compare → O(1) space
+- This optimizes space while preserving ability to restore list if needed

 1. Find the middle of the linked list using slow and fast pointers
    - slow moves 1 step, fast moves 2 steps
-   - when fast reaches end, slow is at middle
+   - when fast reaches end, slow is at middle (no need to count length)

 2. Reverse the second half of the list starting from the middle
+   - In-place reversal using pointer manipulation

 3. Compare the first half with the reversed second half:
    - Traverse both halves simultaneously